MariusMaur/hpc_backup_reminder/README.md

 **SAGA uses 42 days autocleanup period, but if the system is at 70% this gets moved down to 21 days**

 To keep track of this one can use this simple script to have a list of objects that are on work directory.
+The scripts adds the name of the object and a timestamp **20 days in advance for when the object should be backed up.**

 <br>